Status: Adopted

 • Obligation to prevent risks through prevention plans, contractual assurances, investments and SME support

-• Possibility to suspend contractual relations in case of non-compliance
+• Possibility to suspend contractual relations in case of non-compliance until the impact is addressed, and as a last resort.

 • For financial institutions, due diligence does not cover SME clients and impacts need to be identified only before providing the financial service